Macroecology & Conservation

 Rosana Soares - Environment and Climate Change Canada

-Heather Kharouba - Professor, uOttawa
+Dr. Heather Kharouba - Professor, uOttawa

 We have been lucky in having extraordinary research visitors:

-Professor Diane Debinski, Iowa State University
+Professor Diane Debinski, Chair of Biology, Montana State University

 Dr. Bronwyn Rayfield, McGill University